khannatanmai/TranslationMemory/README.md

 For eg., `tm_src_10000.txt` and `tm_tgt_10000.txt` both contain the first 10000 sentences of the original TM.

 The smaller data files are available in this folder.
 The larger ones are available in the link provided above.

-## Description of Implementation

-Each file has a Jupyter Notebook (Python3) which can be run and takes the input sentence and provides the matches and the final target translations.

-## Instruction to Run Project
-- Install Dependecies `pip3 install -r requirements.txt`
-- Download data from (link), create folder `Project` and store it inside in a folder called `tm_data`.
-- Extract this folder in the folder `Project` such that project `Folder` consists of `tm_data` and this folder, i.e. `TranslationMemory`.
-Then go into the folder.

-### Edit Distance
-`TMRetrieval-FULL-Optimised.ipynb`
-Run whole Notebook, Give Input Sentence when prompted.

-### Weighted N-Grams
-`TMRetrieval_weighted_Optimised.ipynb`
-Run whole Notebook, Give Input Sentence when prompted.

 ## Description of Files
 Here is a Comprehensive Description of the files available in this Project.